franciscovillaescusa/CAMELS/docs/source/Pk.rst

 Power spectra
 =============

+The ``Pk`` folder contains the power spectra.
+The data is organized following the general hierarchical structure described in :ref:`suite_folders`.

-For each simulation we have computed the power spectrum of the total matter at all available redshifts.
-For the hydrodynamic simulations we have also compute power spectra for the gas, dark matter, stars, and black-holes components at all redshifts.
+For each simulation we povide the power spectrum of the total matter at all available redshifts.
+For the hydrodynamic simulations we have also provide power spectra for the gas, dark matter, stars, and black-holes components at all redshifts.

 The data is organized as follows: